rich-p-rich/coffee-and-honey-p5/README.md

 # Acknowledgements
 As ever, a huge thank you to my mentor, Dick Vlaanderen, who saved me from many errors and made many helpful and creative suggestions.
 All errors remaining in the site are of course my own responsibility.
 Thanks also to the CI Tutoring Team for their help on several occassions which saw me through some challenges!
-Big thanks to my family, my wife and three kids, who have been very patient and forgiving while I completed this project.
+Big thanks to my wife Patricia and three kids, Zacharias, Valerie and Livia who have been very patient and forgiving while I completed this project.

 # Some useful resources
 I relied heavily on the 'Boutique Ado' walk-through, which was great.
 Some other resources include the following: